matt-elliott/liri/README.md

 #### Installation
 Clone source from github and set up your .env.

+#### The Build
+This CLI App built with Node.js utilizes multiple media APIs (Spotify, OMDB, Bandsintown Api) to return data matching users search query.
+Users can search for specific songs on spotify, details on movies, and see if their favorite band is in town: all from the command line!

 #### Usage
 Make a request to Liri using the following syntax:
 ```